 Some parents may feel that it’s unfair not to have new things for the subsequent kid(s) but we’ve to be realistic.
 Every cent saved is a cent earned which can go into important things like their health care or education funds.
 Additionally, it helps to reduce purchases and reuse things with Zero Waste efforts.

-Personally, I’ve just enrolled my second child in infant care, and he’ll start “school” when he’s 3 months young.
+I enrolled my second child in infant care, and he will start ‘school’ at 3 months old.
 We don’t plan to hire a Foreign Domestic Helper (FWD) and our aged parents aren’t able to support childcaring at this point, so we need to be practical about our options.
 I really couldn’t bear putting him in someone else’s care, but both my husband and I are working, so reality helps us prioritise our needs and wants.

 With such arrangements in place, I’m thankful that mums have the Working Mum Subsidy to save on infant care and childcare fees.
-School fees can also be deducted through his Child Development Account (CDA).
+You can deduct school fees from his Child Development Account (CDA).

 When it comes to personal and family budgeting, I’ve always kept an Excel sheet to keep track of expenses.
 When you know how your finances look like, you will also be determined to allocate the respective percentage % to each different account – savings, education, retirement, and spending on whatever you want.